gulp-cookery/gulp-chef/README.md

 Cascading configurable recipes for Gulp 4.0.
 An elegant, and intuition way to reuse gulp tasks.

 This project is still in early development stage and likely has some bugs at the moment.
-Let me know how it works for you!
+Please report issues and let me know how it works for you!

 ## Getting Started